DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/00 Getting Started with TagBox/40 Handle the Value Change Event.md

 #include tutorials-editors-handle-value-change with {
-    output: "the `ID`s of the currently and previously selected items."
+    output: "the `ID`s of the currently and previously selected items" }
-}